-For me, this meant re-focusing, staying true to self, and re-aligning my service offerings.
-This is what the new site is all about; re-focusing, listening to self, internalizing, taking a personal inventory and assessment, and truly embracing the alignment of self as I strive to continue to reach the plateau of my life purpose.
-With this new site, I will still embrace the lofty goals of “envisioning the possibilities“, but with a more individualistic perspective – while still being holistic; to understand what it means to embrace human dynamics, understand organizational cultural dynamics, and what it means to understand you in your chosen professions; thereby embracing the true you in the world of work and embracing concepts that allows for contributing as you were “inherently designed”.
+For me, re-focusing meant staying true to self, and re-aligning my service offerings.
+This is what the new site is all about; listening to self, internalizing, taking a personal inventory and assessment, and truly embracing the alignment of self as I strive to continue to reach the plateau of my life purpose.
+With this new site, I will still embrace the lofty goals of “envisioning the possibilities“, but with a more individualistic perspective – while still being holistic.
+This means a responsiblity to understand what it means to embrace human dynamics, understand organizational cultural dynamics, and what it means to understand “you” in your chosen professions; thereby embracing the true you in the world of work and embracing concepts that allows for contributing as you were “inherently designed”.

 I have worked in a variety of industries – manufacturing, service industries, healthcare, and education.
 Let’s delve a little deeper.
-I have worked in hospitality, aviation, paper products, steel products, staffing, DOD and federal government services, administration, as an HR professional.
+I have worked in hospitality, aviation, paper products, steel products, staffing, DOD, federal government contracting, and administration, as an HR professional.

 Celestine McMullen Allen, Vision Qwest Solutions